LeonidBystrykh/data-for-manuscript/README.md

 Details are in the branches

-Branch scripts contain scripts for jupyter or colab (.ipynb format) There are three branches with source files: meta (for differential expression data as reported by authors), and rean (for reanalysed by us data)
+Branch scripts contain scripts for jupyter or colab (.ipynb format) There are three branches with source files: meta (for differential expression data as reported by authors), rean (for reanalysed by us data) , AS_lists (lists of differentially expressed genes from the aging signature per publication).